aio-libs/aioftp/docs/index.rst

 License
 -------

-aioftp is offered under the Apache 2 license.
+aioftp is offered under the WTFPL license.

 Library Installation
 --------------------